 Very important: this site focuses on the artistic side of fractals, not on their mathematical study.
 Therefore, these applications are primarily intended for creating pictures or music, not for analyzing fractals as mathematical models or conducting in-depth experimentation (though many of them could be used that way regardless).

-A special note for programmers: some of these generators are open source, or their code is available via their authors’ websites or upon request.
+A special note for programmers: some of these generators are open source, or at least their code is available via their authors’ websites or upon request.
 Look for such indications in the reviews.

 Contents